 Typical Workflows

-These workflows demonstrate how to use the Burp AI Agent effectively in real-world security assessments.
+These workflows show common ways to use Burp AI Agent in security assessments.

 Bug Bounty Triage